Anshoo-Rajput/hello-world/README.md

 * Covid-help
   * Small shops and businesses can currently take their business online by signing up on our website.
-  * Maps feature added for easy location and indentification of shops by users.
+  * Maps feature added for easy location and identification of shops by users.
   * Extremely simple to place orders.
-  * Easy maintainance of order data as 'New Orders', 'Payment Pending Orders', 'Completed Orders' category.
+  * Easy maintenance of order data as 'New Orders', 'Payment Pending Orders', 'Completed Orders' category.
   * Search orders by buyer name, phone no., order date.
   * Each order has a unique id to prevent order mismatch.
-Also date and time of order is also recorded.
+Also date and time of order are also recorded.
   * Easy bill generation and downloadable in PDF format.